-This Saturday, our friends from Sesame Street are joining us on CNN to talk to kids and families about racism, the recent nationwide protests, embracing diversity and being more empathetic and understanding.
+On Saturday, June 6, our friends from Sesame Street joined us on CNN to talk to kids and families about racism, the recent nationwide protests, embracing diversity and being more empathetic and understanding.

 It is also important that our team knows that we share their outrage and sadness.
 We are creating group discussions for those employees who are impacted by racial trauma and increasing counseling resources—including remote resources, due to the COVID-19 pandemic.

 This is only the beginning—there will be more to come over the days and weeks ahead.
 Black lives matter every day, not just today, and we are committed to being part of the solution.